 In 2003, Mott bassist Overend Watts walked the South West Coast Path.
 This is thought to be one of the most challenging (although not the longest) of the walks in the UK.
 Parts of his journal of that walk have been serialised in Two Miles From Heaven, but with that publication now defunct, fans have been hungry for more.

-After years of waiting, Overend's comprehensive tale of his walk is finally here.
+After years of waiting, Overend's comprehensive tale of his walk was finally published in 2013.
 And what an enjoyable read it is too.

 Overend has a way of drawing the reader in and taking you with him, so that it feels as if you are doing the walk with him.
 His wry sense of humour shines through as well, taking us through his ups, his downs and the numerous times he got lost.